What needs to happen to end the loneliness crisis?

 Executive Director of Communications and Advocacy

-Zoe Abrams is Executive Director of Communications and Advocacy at the British Red Cross.
+Zoe Abrams is former executive director of Communications and Advocacy at the British Red Cross.

 A helping hand